alexqguo/drinking-board-game/README.md

 ### M2
 * track game state, store in localstorage in case someone closes the screen
+  * state holds events and then instead of listening to the events we listen to when the "current event" in the state changes
 * can load a previous game from localstorage
+* add a new game (johto?)

 ### M3
 * game is playable via websockets OR offline